30 Total Credits Required

 The master’s in data analytics online requires 30 credit hours of coursework.
 You’ll study business technology strategy, ethics in IT, IT research and development, IT project management, data science and data analytics, business statistics, and programming for analysts.
 You’ll also gain skills vital to business intelligence, decision support systems, and big data analytics.

 CSP’s online data analytics master’s can be completed in as little as five semesters, although your transfer credits and general education coursework will vary the time it takes you to finish.

 This course in programming provides for a broad range of students who need to work with data.
-It uses the open-source R statistical package.
+Students will learn basic skills in programs like Python and/or the open-source R statistical package.
 It introduces the programming of statistical graphics simulation methods, numerical optimization, and computational linear algebra.

-This class will explore various aspects of Big Data Analytics.
-It will look at the tools, technology, applications, use cases and research directions in the field.
+This class will explore various aspects of big data analytics.
+Discover tools, technology, applications, use cases and research directions in industry.
 Initially it will explore challenges in big data and big data analytics.
 The Big Data Reference Model will be examined.
 A look at big data analytic tools such as Hadoop, Spark and Splunk will be completed.
 Looking at predictive models used in analytics and a framework for minimizing data leakage will be explored.
 Storing big data will be examined plus a study of big data cluster analysis will be done.
 Finally, non-linear extraction of big data analytics will be described along with data mining and large-scale data clustering.

 Request More Information

 - Gain access to a dedicated enrollment counselor who is ready to answer all of your questions.